Skip to main contentSkip to navigation

 Known Bad QNAP Firmware Releases

 QNAP has shipped multiple firmware updates with documented bricking behavior.
-QTS 5.1.4.2596 bricked TS-251+ models by causing LPC clock degradation faults that manifested only on the required reboot.
+The required reboot for QTS 5.1.4.2596 often exposed the Intel LPC clock degradation hardware defect on TS-251+ models, as the degraded CPU could no longer complete POST after restarting.
 QTS 5.2.8.3359 caused total network death on TS-464 models by defaulting the internal IP Security to a Level 3 Allow List without including the local subnet.
 QTS 5.2.2.2950 was partially withdrawn after locking users out of storage entirely.

 These are manufacturer defects, not user error.
 The drives are fine.
 The DOM is corrupted.
 Recovery requires bypassing the DOM entirely and reading the member drives directly.